youssef6777/arduino-ee-portfolio/05-Temperature-Fan/README.md

 This was my first time working with both a motor driver and an LCD display, so there was a solid learning curve.

 The biggest challenge was wiring.
 With the DHT11, L293D motor driver, LCD1602, and LEDs all running at the same time, the breadboard got very messy very fast.
-I ended up having to move the LEDs to a separate mini breadboard just to have enough space to work cleanly.
+I ended up having to move the LCD to a separate mini breadboard just to have enough space to work cleanly.

 Getting the components to actually work also took some troubleshooting.
 The DHT11 kept throwing sensor errors until I got the wiring sorted out, and I had to figure out how to install external libraries for both the sensor and the LCD display.
-The LCD in particular took some back and forth — I had to adjust the contrast potentiometer and double check each of the 16 pins before it started displaying text correctly.
+The LCD in particular took some back and forth.
+I had to adjust the contrast potentiometer and double check each of the 16 pins before it started displaying text correctly.

 Through this project I learned how to use the L293D motor driver to control a DC motor, how to wire and program an LCD1602 display, how to install and use external Arduino libraries, and how to debug hardware issues when things don't work the first time.